FarjaalAhmad/django_bgRemoverML/README.md

 	image=[BASE64 ENCODED IMAGE HERE]

 ### To be Added Later:
-- Design a Good Looking Frontend
+- Design a Good Looking Front-end.

-### Known Bugs:
+### Bugs:
-- <b>Memory Leak Issue.<b>
-	Memory doesn't get released after Processing the Images.
-Memory Exhaustion cause the crash of server.
+- If you found any bugs, Create an Issue.

+### Contribution:
-If someone can fix this bug, please fix this bug and make a Pull Request.
-Thanks <3
+- If you want to Contribute into this Project, Feel free to make Pull Request.

-#### Contact: farjaalahmad[at]gmail.com